appsembler/sultan/README.md

 ### An Open edX Remote Devstack by Appsembler

-This toolkit helps your run devstack on cloud (currently GCP).
+test helps your run devstack on cloud (currently GCP).
 It will also provide you with the necessary tools to help you using your local machine for development, and your cloud instance for showing and testing.

 The ultimate goal of this toolkit is to help you running projects under development on the cloud while having the luxury to run the engineering side on your machine.
 No dependencies headaches anymore.